tagspaces/documentation/docs/search.md

 ![Search options](/media/search-options.png)

-## Search scope

-The search algorithm can be required to deliver results for the following search scopes:

-- **Location** - will deliver results from the current location.
-This is the default scope.
-- **Folder** - will deliver results for the current folder including all sub-folders.
-- **Global** <ProFeature /> - will search in all configured locations.
-You can find more in the [Global Search](#global-search) section.
-This scope has currently a beta status.

-## Search types

-The following three types of search are supported:

-- **Fuzzy** - will deliver broader search results, tolerating typos in the search query
-- **Strict** - will deliver exact search results
-- **Semi-strict** - it is same as strict but case insensitive

-## Search for tagged entries

-In order to provide a detailed search support for tags, the user interface for entering them was split in three input fields:

-- **Must contain all of the tags** - all tags listed here should be attached to the files or the folders in order to include them in the search results (**logical AND**)
-- **At least one tag** - any file or folder which contains one of the specified here tags will be included (**logical OR**)
-- **None of these tags** - entries which have one the tags listed here will be excluded from the search results (**logical exclusion**)

 ## Search query

 The search query consists of two parts.
 The first one is just a simple free text for which is searched in the index.
 The second component is a list of tags.
 Here you define very precise the query by including and excluding tags.
 You can use the following shortcuts to add, remove or exclude certain tags.